corrode/corrode.github.io/content/blog/named-arguments-at-home/index.md

 )?;
 ```

-And all we had to do is write the code we'd likely write anyway:
+And all we had to do was write the code we'd likely write anyway:

 ```rust
 #[derive(Default)]